-If that’s not an option for you and you want a night out while you’re away, consider finding a local trusted babysitter either through the hotel/rental you’re staying at or look into on-site nurseries or babysitting services available in the case of many cruises and resorts.
+If that’s not an option for you and you want a night out while you’re away, consider finding a local trusted babysitter.
+You can do this through the hotel/rental you’re staying at or via local services like Care.com.
 And if that’s out of your comfort zone or budget, just enjoy the early nights and don’t push yourselves too much during the day.

-Accept when you start traveling with with a baby that it’s no longer about you
+5. Accept when you start traveling with with a baby that it’s no longer about you